Free tool

 Free Pomodoro timer

-How to use the Pomodoro timer
+How to use this Pomodoro timer

 Choose a preset or set your own focus, short break, and long break lengths.
 Start the timer, work on one task until the session ends, then take the break the timer suggests.

 A timer turns vague work into a clear next step.
 Instead of trying to be productive all afternoon, you only need to protect one focus block, finish one task, and then take a real break.
+A visible focus clock removes the need to keep checking the time, so concentration stays on the task.

 That rhythm is especially useful between meetings.
 Use Koalendar to keep your calendar organized, then use this timer to protect the focused work time between calls, classes, interviews, and client sessions.